turanszkij/WickedEngine/README.md

 ### Getting started:

+The interface is designed to be somewhat similar to the widely popular XNA framework, with overridable Load, Update, Render methods, switchable rendering components, content managers and all together project structure.
+However, it makes use of the C++ programming language instead of C#, which enables lower level and more performant code in the hand of experienced developers.
+On the other hand, the developer can also make use of the widely popular Lua scripting language for faster iteration times and more flexible code structure.

 Wicked Engine is provided as a static library.
 This means, that when creating a new project, the developer has to link against the compiled library before using its features.
 For this, you must first compile the engine library project for the desired platform.
 For Windows Desktop, this is the WickedEngine_Windows project.
 Then set the following dependencies to this library in Visual Studio this way in the implementing project:

 1. Open Project Properties -> Configuration Properties
 2. C/C++ -> General -> Additional Include Directories: